designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 other hand, the switch to blue has _not yet occurred_ at the point in time at which – according to the subject's subsequent verbal reports – they _experienced_ the switch to blue.
-So there does seem to be something odd about our subjective experience that needs to be explained
+So there does seem to be something about our subjective experience that needs to be explained
-here: our conscious experience appears to be able to _anticipate_ the change in colour before it occurs.
+here: our consciousness appears to be able to _anticipate_ the change in colour before it occurs.

 Dennett does an excellent job of demystifying this apparent oddity.
 His explanation makes use of a crucial, and typically Dennettian,